streamdata-gallery-organizations/box/_listings/box/webhooks-get-openapi.md

       - User
     put:
       summary: Update User, Change User's Login
+      description: |-
-      description: "Used to edit the settings and information about a user.
+        Used to edit the settings and information about a user.
 This method only works for enterprise admins.
-To roll a user out of the enterprise (and convert them to a standalone free user), update the special enterprise attribute to be null.\n\nUsed to convert one of the user\u2019s confirmed email aliases into the user\u2019s primary login."
+To roll a user out of the enterprise (and convert them to a standalone free user), update the special enterprise attribute to be null.

+        Used to convert one of the user???s confirmed email aliases into the user???s primary login.
       operationId: updateUser
       x-api-path-slug: usersuser-id-put
       parameters: